 Schedule a Complimentary Consultation

 For more about Botox treatments, call (919) 781-1050 to schedule a complimentary consultation at Blue Ridge Dermatology’s Cosmetic and Laser Center in Raleigh.
-Our certified aesthetic nurse specialist can help determine how frequently you can safely receive Botox injections to achieve your desired results.
+Our Master Level Aesthetic Nurse Injector can help determine how frequently you can safely receive Botox injections to achieve your desired results.